videointeractionguidance/videointeractionguidance.github.io/content/_index.md

         - This will help streamline your work by providing the questions and measures you need in one place.
         - This will enhance VIG practice and help you and clients get the most out of your meetings before and after VIG.
         - The system will help us evaluate the effectiveness of VIG using anonymised data.
 - block: features
     id: features
     content:
-      title: Benefits of the DCS
+      title: 'Benefits of the DCS'
       text: ''
       items:
         - name: Flexible